smitelli/cosmodoc/src/content/topics/player-movement-functions/index.md

 * {{< lookup/cref isPlayerPushed >}} (set to true) is the main flag that enables the per-tick pushing logic.
 * {{< lookup/cref isPlayerPushBlockable >}} (set to `blockable`) tracks whether this push should consider any movement-blocking walls it encounters.

-Separately from the push-specific variables, this function zeroes the {{< lookup/cref scooterMounted >}} variable to knock the player off any scooter they may be riding on. {{< lookup/cref isPlayerRecoiling >}} and {{< lookup/cref playerMomentumNorth >}} are both cleared to cancel any upward jump/recoil energy the player has amassed, and {{< lookup/cref ClearPlayerDizzy >}} removes any dizzy effects the player is dealing with.
+Separately from the push-specific variables, this function zeroes the {{< lookup/cref scooterMounted >}} variable to knock the player off any scooter they may be riding on. {{< lookup/cref isPlayerRecoiling >}} and {{< lookup/cref playerRecoilLeft >}} are both cleared to cancel any upward jump/recoil energy the player has amassed, and {{< lookup/cref ClearPlayerDizzy >}} removes any dizzy effects the player is dealing with.

 {{< boilerplate/function-cref ClearPlayerPush >}}